 Payment: Payment is due when your pet leaves the hospital.
 In cases where pets are admitted to hospital for procedures or for treatment, a 50% deposit is required at the time of admission.
 The vet will go through the estimated costs with you at the initial appointment and throughout hospitalisation.
 U-Vet does not offer payment plans, however, Vet Pay offers payment plans – approval is required.

-1. As your cat will still be excreting small amounts of radiation, we recommend that you limit close (less than one metre) and prolonged (more than 20 minutes per day) contact with your cat for another two weeks.
+1. As your cat will still be excreting small amounts of radiation, we recommend that you limit close (less than one metre) and prolonged (e.g. > 15 minutes per day) contact with your cat for another two weeks.
 That means limited lap time and not sleeping on the bed at night.
 This is particularly important for children and pregnant women, and we recommend that they have no contact with the cat during this time.
-You should also wear gloves to empty litter trays, and double bag any soiled litter before disposal.
+You should also wear gloves clean up after your cat, and double bag any soiled litter before disposal.
 After the two weeks, you can return to handling your cat normally.

 The bone marrow lies in the central canal of bones and produces the cells of the blood like red and white blood cells.
 Bone marrow examination is helpful in the diagnosis of disordered of bone marrow such as when there is non-regenerative anaemia (low red cell counts), low white cell counts, low platelet counts and unexplained high calcium levels.